mysticalg/YouTubeAICommentReplier/README.md

 - **OAuth Issues:** If you encounter authentication errors, delete the `token.pickle` file and re-run the script to re-authenticate.
 - **OpenAI Errors:** Verify that your API key is correctly set and that you have internet access.
 - **YouTube Comments:** Ensure that the video URL is valid and that comments are enabled for the video.

----

-This README provides a comprehensive guide to setting up and running your YouTube Comment Responder project.
-Happy coding!